A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Data augmentation and stability

-To determine the best parameters for $\sigma$ and $c$ we trained a number of small MLPs on datasets generated with different noise schedules.
-The training set consisted of a 3-round-obstacle case while the evaluation was done on the single-obstacle case with a different ellipse shape.
 The results in \cref{fig:div-noisy-aug} clearly show the benefits of adding noise.
 Increasing the strength $\sigma$ significantly reduces the divergence of the NN solution and leads to much more consistent results.
 This effect is also visible in the time-averaged velocity, which is greatly improved by the NNs even with the instability but further improves with the added noise.
 For larger $\sigma$, the metrics get worse again as the training data is too far removed from the target task.
 A larger period $p$ dampens this effect and shifts the curve to the right.
 For $c=16$, the sweet spot appears to be around $\sigma=0.02$, or $2\%$ of the mean magnitude of the perturbed quantity.
 Consequently, we use a noise schedule with these parameters for subsequent experiments.